Pedestrian Accident Lawyer In Myrtle Beach

 Both pedestrians and drivers need to understand the causes of accidents and remain alert so that they can avoid them.

-After a pedestrian accident, the driver’s insurance company may try to dispute liability in an effort to avoid paying the injured victim’s claim or the claim of the victim’s family members.
+After a pedestrian accident in Myrtle Beach, the driver’s insurance company may try to dispute liability in an effort to avoid paying the injured victim’s claim or the claim of the victim’s family members.
 Insurance companies frequently try to blame the pedestrian instead of admitting that the driver was at fault.
 An insurance company may also try to argue that the pedestrian’s injuries are not as severe as he or she claims.

 In some cases, the motorist’s insurance policy will not be sufficient to cover all of the losses that the pedestrian has suffered.
 Pedestrians who are injured in accidents may suffer catastrophic injuries and require ongoing medical care that can quickly exhaust the policy limits.
 If the pedestrian has underinsured motorist coverage, he or she can submit a claim to his or her own insurance company in addition to filing a claim with the at-fault driver’s policy.
 Underinsured motorist coverage will pay the difference between the policy limits of the at-fault driver’s policy up to the policy limits of the UIM coverage.